Shannon, Ireland U.S. Pre-Clearance to the U.S.: Business Aviation Guide

 Crew members/passengers undergo standard security screening when arriving at the terminal for pre-clearance.
 Passengers/crew members are screened with a metal detector while hand luggage goes through x-ray and radiation screening.
 Security screening takes approximately five minutes in the VIP screening area.
 Usually, it takes a little longer if you’re clearing on the commercial side – depending on the volume of scheduled commercial traffic.

 Customs declarations need to be filled out by each passenger, which should be done in advance.
 I-94 forms no longer need to be completed by hand as they’re available online.
 These should be completed in advance by the passengers.

 APUs may be kept running

 When pre-clearance at EINN was initiated back in 2010, it was necessary to shut down Auxiliary Power Units (APUs) during the clearance process.
 This policy has changed.
-Operators may now leave APUs running – thereby allowing all aircraft systems to remain ready for a no-delay departure – but only if the APU intake/exhaust is at least eight feet above the ground.
+Operators may now leave APUs running – thereby allowing all aircraft systems to remain ready for a no-delay departure.
 During the pre-clearance process, aircraft services – fueling, lav service, in-flight catering, etc. – may be performed while passengers, crew members, and luggage clear in the terminal.

 Remaining overnight at EINN